-Management's assessment of the effectiveness of Visteon's internal control over financial reporting as of December 31, 2004 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears on pages 58 to 61 of this report.
+Management's assessment of the effectiveness of Visteon's internal control over financial reporting as of December 31, 2004 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears herein.

-(c) Planned Remediation Efforts to Address Material Weaknesses
+(c) Remediation Efforts to Address Material Weaknesses

-Management has formulated remediation plans and initiated actions designed to address each of the material weaknesses in internal control over financial reporting described above.
+Management has formulated remediation plans and has initiated, and in certain cases, implemented actions designed to address each of the material weaknesses in internal control over financial reporting described above.